ChemCryst/crystals/newdocs/interface/menus.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 F or Fsq and Advanced Options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-CRYSTALS can refine against both F and F squared.
+CRYSTALS can refine against both F and |F2| .
 Usually there is little to choose between the two procedures, though the older F refinement is less sensitive to data with serious outliers.
 The user can switch back and forth between the two methods at will.
-For poor data a possible strategy is to start with F refinement and then switch to F squared one the outliers have been eliminated. **It is important to remember that different weighting schemes are required for F and F squared** refinements.
+For poor data a possible strategy is to start with F refinement and then switch to |F2| one the outliers have been eliminated. **It is important to remember that different weighting schemes are required for F and |F2| refinements**.

 .. index:: Special Positions, snapping to